User-Centric Requirements Prioritization in mHealth Applications: Insights from a Discrete Choice Experiment: Results

 \subsection{Establishing initial preferences}

+This subsection presents the main effects from the mixed logit model to identify overall user preferences for adaptive mHealth features, followed by subgroup analyses that examine how these preferences vary across health condition, gender and coping mechanism.
 In the discrete choice analysis, all attributes are statistically different from 0, indicating their importance in shaping user preferences for adaptation design.
-Table \ref{tab:main} presents the estimated coefficients, standard errors, z-values, 95\% confidence intervals (CIs), and standard deviations (SDs) of the random parameters from the mixed logit model.
-The mixed logit model was estimated using maximum simulated likelihood with 1,000 Halton draws.
+Table \ref{tab:main} presents the estimated coefficients, standard errors, z-values, 95\% confidence intervals (CI) and standard deviations (SD) of the random parameters of the mixed logit model.
+The mixed logit model was estimated using the maximum simulated likelihood with 1,000 Halton draws.
 The final log-likelihood was –1051.5, with a McFadden’s pseudo-R² of 0.113, indicating a moderate model fit.
 The AIC and BIC values were 2119.865 and 2184.946, respectively.
-Standard deviations of the random coefficients reveal considerable heterogeneity in preferences across individuals.
-This suggests that participants vary substantially in how they value these features, justifying the use of a random-parameter approach to better capture individual-level variation.
+The standard deviations of the random coefficients reveal considerable heterogeneity in preferences between individuals.
+This suggests that participants vary substantially in how they value these features, which justifyes the use of a random-parameter approach to better capture individual-level variation.
 The regression coefficients for each attribute level represent the mean part-worth utility of that attribute level in the respondent sample.
-A positive value denotes utility/satisfaction, and a negative value denotes disutility/dissatisfaction.
+A positive value denotes utility/satisfaction and a negative value denotes disutility/dissatisfaction.
 The usability of the app is the most important factor influencing user preferences ($\beta=0.704$, 95\% CI 0.579--0.829), highlighting the critical role of maintaining usability while adapting the UI.
-This is followed by controllability over adaptations ($\beta=0.279$, 95\% CI 0.085--0.473), frequency of adaptations ($\beta=0.263$, 95\% CI 0.092--0.435), and granularity of adaptations ($\beta=0.221$, 95\% CI 0.021--0.421), which reflect the value users place on the flexibility of adaptation design.
+This is followed by controllability over adaptations ($\beta=0.279$, 95\% CI 0.085--0.473), frequency of adaptations ($\beta=0.263$, 95\% CI 0.092--0.435) and granularity of adaptations ($\beta=0.221$, 95\% CI 0.021--0.421), reflecting the value users place on the flexibility of adaptation design.
 In contrast, the involvement of caregivers ($\beta=-0.33$, 95\% CI $-0.489$ to $-0.171$) and patterns of function usage ($\beta=-0.229$, 95\% CI $-0.383$ to $-0.074$) posed significant obstacles to the adoption of the adaptation design.
 This suggests that users may be averse to adaptations occurring in features they frequently use, while the involvement of caregivers may lead to a perceived redundancy in adaptations, as users can obtain assistance in utilizing the application from their caregivers.
 In our DCE, due to the innovative nature of research concerning the adoption of adaptive designs in mHealth technology and the absence of empirical evidence indicating possible attribute interactions, we opted to focus solely on the main effects.